Donotalo/assignment-may21/README.md

 The `hei_connect` folder contains the C++ addon to communicate with Hei Connect.
 The main code and entry point is at `./src/hei_connect.cc`.
 It has a `HeiConnectDevice` class that directly communicates with the hardware.
 It has a constructor to default initialize member variables, `GetStirrerSpeed()` to retrieve the stirrer speed and `SetStirrerSpeed()` to set the stirrer speed.

 The entry point of the C++ addon is the `Init()` in `./src/hei_connect.cc` file.
 It calls the `Method()` function.
-This functions contains a static variable of type `HeiConnectDevice`.
+This function contains a static variable of type `HeiConnectDevice`.
 All communication with the Hei Connect device occur via this variable. `Method()` function checks the parameters come from Node environment (get-speed/set-speed) and calls appropriate C++ implementation (HeiConnectDevice::GetStirrerSpeed/HeiConnectDevice::SetStirrerSpeed).

 ## Sample run
     PS E:\Documents\Programs\labforward> node . hc --help